harp-tech/protocol/Device.md

 > **Note**
 >
-> This register is to be deprecated in the near future in favor of the `R_UUID` register.
-Until then, we strongly encourage the value of this register to duplicate the first two bytes of `R_UUID`.
+> This register is to be deprecated in the near future in favor of the `R_UID` register.
+Until then, we strongly encourage the value of this register to duplicate the first two bytes of `R_UID`.
+Consider that the bytes should be packed in little-endian order.